-This blog will introduce the ways you can boost your results on mobile.
+This blog will introduce the ways you can maximise your results on mobile.
 The focus will be predominantly on PPC although some suggestions will be equally applicable to SEO.

 Rise in phone use